jackkelly75/NF_HD_RNAseq/README.md

 *3_quant.nf*\
-Uses salmon to build index and quantify the filtered RNA-seq results (Need to have the human transcriptome downloaded already from this bash line "curl ftp://ftp.ensembl.org/pub/release-96/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz -o hsapien.fa.gz")
+ and quantify the filtered RNA-seq results
-Index is created using the human transcriptome downloaded and k-mer length of 31 (largest possible size, optimed for reads over ~75bp).
  Salmon is run using:
 <pre>
 salmon quant -i $index -l A \
             -1 ${reads[0]} -2 ${reads[1]} \